This post was featured on Raising Independent Kids.

 Three summers ago I enrolled in a watercolor painting class.
 I guess I enjoyed art as a kid, but it was never my forte.
 To my pleasant surprise, painting has become a part of who I am now.
 Most importantly, it helps me get lost in the moment and forget about my worries.

-Creativity can be an important stress buster in both our and our children’s lives.
+Creativity can be an important stress buster to help keep our kids calm.
 Art has been scientifically proven to reduce stress levels, so much so, that an entire discipline of art therapy has been developed.
 Art is a way of tapping into the right side of the brain where creativity, intuition, visualization, emotions, and daydreaming stem from.

 Ways Art Reduces Stress and Anxiety